Diachronic Data Analysis Supports and Refines Conceptual Metaphor Theory: Materials and Methods

 \subsection{Similarity structure underlying the metaphoric network}

-We now turn our attention to the role that categories play in the metaphor network, which is given by the connections they form.
 Two categories are structurally equivalent if they have the same incoming and out-going neighbors.
 Sets of structural equivalent categories are said to form a position in the network, since they play the same role.
 In practice, though, sets of structurally equivalent vertices are rare and it is therefore necessary to relax this notion and to quantify how similar vertices are regarding their connections \cite{88504}.

-Here we are interested in an unsupervised method that takes as input the incoming and outgoing neighbors and outputs a classification scheme of the set of categories.
-Hierarchical cluster analysis (HCA) is a classification technique that exploits the metric structure in which a data set lies, to create a cluster hierarchy that represents the data similarity structure.
-Agglomerative algorithms, in particular, build this structure following an ascending approach called grouping methodology: Starting with clusters of one element, called leaves, each step of the process finds the pair of closest clusters and merge them into a new one; then, the distance from this cluster to others is recalculated based on pairwise distances between leaves.
-The resulting hierarchy is represented by a binary tree called a dendrogram \cite{88504}.
+In order to identify roles within the metaphor network, we utilized Hierarchical Cluster Analysis (HCA), which is an unsupervised method.
+HCA takes a set of categories, along with their incoming and outgoing neighbors, as input, and generates a classification scheme.
+This scheme, called dendrogram, is a binary tree that visually represents the underlying role structure of the categories in the metaphor network.
+HCA leverages the given metric structure of a dataset to construct the cluster hierarchy represented by the dendrogram.
+Agglomerative algorithms, in particular, follow an ascending grouping methodology.
+This process initiates with clusters consisting of single elements, referred to as leaves.
+At each subsequent step, the algorithm identifies the pair of closest clusters and merges them into a new cluster.
+The distances between this merged cluster and other clusters are then recalculated based on pairwise distances between the leaves, thereby progressively building the cluster hierarchy depicted in the dendrogram.

-Clustering large data sets, for example, with distances limited to narrow ranges, may produce several different dendrograms if two or more pairs of clusters are equidistant \cite{MacCuish2001}.
-Therefore, it is necessary to consider these \textit{ties in proximity} and look for clusters, if any, that appear in a large fraction of the resulting dendrograms.
+Clustering large data sets with, for example, distances limited to narrow ranges, may produce several different dendrograms if two or more pairs of clusters are equidistant \cite{MacCuish2001}.
+Therefore, it is necessary to consider these \textit{ties in proximity} and look for clusters, if any, that appear in a large fraction of the resulting dendrograms \cite{Leal2016}.

 We run an HCA algorithm to classify categories by structural similarity in the network based on the method introduced in \cite{88504}.
 The set of categories is endowed with a metric structure by considering the following distance: